Dirk-Ulrich Mende: Career in local politics

 From 1999 to 2003 Mende was the leader of the SPD party in the State Parliament of Lower Saxony.
 From 2003 to 2008 Mende was the divisional head (Referatsleiter) of the Lower Saxon Ministry for Home Affairs, Sport and Integration.
 There he worked for five years in the area of administrative modernisation and then in the field of integration.

 From 22 February 2009 Mende served as the Lord Mayor (Oberbürgermeister) of the town of Celle in Lower Saxony, having won at the first vote with a clear and "surprising" majority of 50.8%.
 He has been elected for a term of office lasting to 2017.

 Mende lost the 2016 elections against his CDU opponent Jörg Nigge.
 Therefore, his regular period in office ended in February 2017.

+Member of the German Parliament, 2023–present

-In the 2021 German federal election, he contested Celle – Uelzen but came second.
+In the 2021 German federal election, Mende contested Celle – Uelzen but came second.
 In 2023, he moved up the list after Andreas Philippi resigned.
+He has since been serving on the Health Committee.